sillelien/tutum-cron/README.md

 You can of course use an online generator such as http://crontab-generator.org/ to help you along.

 ##Further Info

+This scheduler uses [fcron](http://fcron.free.fr/doc/en/fcrontab.5.html) to schedule commands, fcron is great because like anacron it catches up with running services it misses while down.
+So it's totally okay to change the config and restart the server.

 The base container uses work originally taken from https://github.com/just-containers/base-alpine credit to <John Regan>john@jrjrtech.com this provides us with the S6 supervisor which this image uses to run cron, dnsmasq and the main run.sh script.